-- 1. The Founder Phase: This is the initial stage where the wealth creator(s) entirely own and manage the family wealth with only minimal governance and procedure. - 2.
-The Sibling Partnership Phase: This is the stage where management and ownership of the family wealth have been transferred to the children of the wealth creator(s).
-As more family members are now involved, governance issues tend to become more complex and new challenges arise from the diverging interests of siblings. - 3.
-The Cousin Confederation: At this stage the family wealth becomes most vulnerable as more family members are directly or indirectly involved in the business, including children, cousins and in-laws.
+- The founder phase: this is the initial stage where the wealth creator(s) entirely own and manage the family wealth with only minimal governance and procedure. - The sibling partnership phase: this is the stage where management and ownership of the family wealth have been transferred to the children of the wealth creator(s).
+As more family members are now involved, governance issues tend to become more complex and new challenges arise from the diverging interests of siblings. - The cousin confederation: at this stage the family wealth becomes most vulnerable as more family members are directly or indirectly involved in the business, including children, cousins and in-laws.
 Since many of these members belong to different generations and different branches of the family, they might have diverse and conflicting ideas.

 Each of these phases presents different challenges and opportunities for a family.
-The "Rule of 92" states that 92% of a family's wealth is lost by the third generation.
-The reason for this is that families tend to focus solely on "hard needs" (e.g. asset allocations or growing the family business) at the expense of recognising the importance of "soft needs" such as succession planning and educating children in the creation and use of wealth.10
+The Rule of 92 states that 92% of a family's wealth is lost by the third generation.
+The reason for this is that families tend to focus solely on 'hard needs' such as asset allocations or growing the family business, at the expense of recognising the importance of 'soft needs' such as succession planning and educating children in the creation and use of wealth.

 Having no succession plan or having one that is poorly designed and/or implemented can contribute significantly to the family losing almost all of its wealth by the third generation.
-As a result the family office should have an unrelenting focus on breaking the Rule of 92.
+As a result, the family office should have an unrelenting focus on breaking the Rule of 92.